DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/3_api_access.md

     });
 ```

-Since _SaveTokens_ is enabled, ASP.NET Core will automatically store the id,
+Since _SaveTokens_ is enabled, ASP.NET Core will automatically store the id and
-access, and refresh tokens in the properties of the authentication cookie.
+access tokens in the properties of the authentication cookie.
 If
 you run the solution and authenticate, you will see the tokens on
 the page that displays the cookie claims and properties created in quickstart 2.